 This month marks issue Number 300 of Catholic Voice.
 The first issue of this pioneer in free diocesan newspapers in Australia was published in June 1988.
 In all, 21,000 copies are distributed each month.

 A cause for silent reflection

-The stories told by victims to the public hearing in Canberra of the Royal Commission into Institutional Responses to Child Sexual Abuse gave everyone in the Archdiocese and beyond cause for profound and silent reflection.
+public hearing in Canberra of the Royal Commission into Institutional Responses to Child Sexual Abuse gave everyone in the Archdiocese and beyond cause for profound and silent reflection.